Oswego, Kansas: Oswego Golf Course

 Located just north of Oswego on U.S. Highway 59, Oswego Golf Course provides a nine-hole green.
 It was featured on television in 2006 by Jim Huber when PGA on Tour visited the course.

 Media

 Labette Avenue is a weekly paper that covers mostly local stories and events.
 The newspaper is a continuation of the historic Oswego Independent and other local weekly newspapers.
 Labette Avenue is based in Oswego and serves the rural areas of Labette County, Kansas.

 The daily Parsons Sun, of nearby Parsons, Kansas, also covers Oswego.
 The nearest major newspaper is the Joplin Globe.

-Oswego is located in the Joplin, Missouri/Pittsburg, Kansas broadcast market area and receives the majority of its television and radio signals from those two cities.
+Oswego is located in the Joplin-Pittsburg broadcast market area and receives the majority of its television and radio signals from those two cities.
 KGGF 690 AM Coffeyville covers SE Kansas and Broadcasts from its tower site in Mound Valley.

 Transportation

 Rail

-Oswego is served by the Union Pacific Railroad and the South Kansas and Oklahoma Railroad, a shortline railroad that provides direct connections to BNSF Railway and the Kansas City Southern Railway.
+Oswego is served by the Union Pacific Railroad and the South Kansas and Oklahoma Railroad, a shortline railroad operating on former Frisco Railway trackage that provides direct connections to BNSF Railway and the Kansas City Southern Railway.